robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 $$P^2 - R^2 = 0$$

 Which is a general quadratic equation.
-The roots of this can be caluclated using a ***discriminant***.
+The roots of this can be calculated using a ***discriminant***.
 Line 220 calculates this.

 Note that the `1` in line 220 is the radius of the sphere (squared).
-You can change the radius of the sipheres here.
+You can change the radius of the spheres here.

 The solutions to the equation are